 In order to properly accomplish this task, the P2P platforms will likely start asking users to provide additional information including whether the payment was for business or personal purposes, and the user’s employer identification number or social security number.

-And it works the other way to.
-If a user is running a business and make payments through a P2P platform or otherwise for business purposes, the user has an obligation to file a Form 1099 to report those persons or entities to whom the user paid more than $600 for goods or services in a calendar year.
+And it works the other way too.
+If a user is running a business and making payments through a P2P platform or otherwise for business purposes, the user has an obligation to file a Form 1099 to report those persons or entities to whom the user paid more than $600 for goods or services in a calendar year.

 It is always important for a business owner to properly document and keep detailed records of expenses of operating their business, including any payments made through P2P platforms.
 The IRS considers the use of a P2P payment platform to pay bills the same as paying cash.
 By itself, proof of payment through a P2P platform is still an unsubstantiated payment.
 The business owner needs additional documentation such as invoices, receipts, or expense reports to support the business purpose of such payments.